jpellow/Employee/README.md

+THis program ask the user questions about employees and creates HTML "cards" based on their response.
+Currently all the test pass, the prompts ask the user questions and create classes based on their response then fills in the template literals with the class information.

+The biggest issue I am having is taking that HTML and putting it into a master HTML file to be displayed.
+I will get TA assistance on Saturday.

 # Unit 10 OOP Homework: Template Engine - Employee Summary

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 Oftentimes, *how* we design our code is just as important as the code itself.
 In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.